-Mr. Millepied started choreographing in 2001, and in 2002 he founded “Danses Concertantes”.
-The pick up company gathered different dancers for each tour and performed on during New York City Ballet’s off season.
+Mr. Millepied started choreographing in 2001.
+In 2002 he founded “Danses Concertantes”.
+The pick up group gathered different dancers for each tour and performed on during New York City Ballet’s off season.
 Over the course of 8 years Mr Millepied programmed new works and ballet repertory.
-The group performed toured the United States, France, England, Sweden.
+The group toured the United States, France, England, and Sweden.

 From 2006 to 2007, Mr. Millepied was choreographer-in-residence at the Baryshnikov Arts Center.
 During his time at BAC, Mr. Millepied created the solo “Years Later” for Mikhail Baryshnikov.
 In 2007, he received the United States Artists Wynn Fellowship.
 In 2010, he was made Chevalier in the Order of Arts and Letters by the French Ministry of Culture.

-Mr. Millepied’s ballets are in the repertory of major dance companies around the world including the New York City Ballet, the Paris Opera Ballet, San Francisco Ballet, American Ballet Theatre, Pennsylvania Ballet, Berlin Staatsoper, the Mariinsky Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, Ballet de Geneve, the Lyon Opera Ballet, Dutch National Ballet, among others.
-Mr Millepied has commissioned many scores from composer Nico Muhly, but has also often choreographed to scores by living composers such as David Lang, Philip Glass, John Adams and Steve Reich.
-Mr Millepied has collaborated with many visual artists including Daniel Buren, Mark Bradford, Christopher Wool, Barbara Krueger, Paul Cox, United Visual Artists, and designers Rodarte, Alessandro Sartori, and Iris Van Herpen.
+Mr. Millepied’s many ballets are in the repertory of major dance companies around the world including the New York City Ballet, the Paris Opera Ballet, San Francisco Ballet, American Ballet Theater, Berlin Staatsoper, the Mariinsky Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, Ballet de Geneve, the Lyon Opera Ballet, Dutch National Ballet, among others.
+Mr Millepied has commissioned several scores from composer Nico Muhly, but has also often choreographed to scores by living composers such as David Lang, Philip Glass, John Adams and Steve Reich.
+Mr Millepied has collaborated with several visual artists including Daniel Buren, Mark Bradford, Christopher Wool, Barbara Krueger, Paul Cox, United Visual Artists, and designers Rodarte, Alessandro Sartori, and Iris Van Herpen.

 In 2010, Mr. Millepied choreographed and starred in Darren Aronofsky’s feature film Black Swan.